Extending Functional Languages with High-Level Exception Handling: The Language

-In the rules above, $x$ is a variable, and $t$ is a term which is either a variable or a constant.
-A $D$-formula is called a program.
+In the abstract syntax, $E$ and $D$ denote the expressions and the definitions, respectively.
+In the rules above, $c$ is a constant, $x$ is a variable, $t$ is a term which is either a variable or a constant, and $err$ is the error code.
+A set of function definitions $D$ with an expression $E$ is called a program in this language.

-Following \cite{Mil89jlp,KK07}, we will present an interpreter for this language as a set of rules.
-These rules are based on an eager evaluation.
-Note that execution alternates between two phases: the evaluation phase and the backchaining phase.
-In the evaluation phase (denoted by $\intp(D,E,K)$), the machine tries to evaluate an expression $E$ from the program $D$ to get a value $K$.
-The rule (6) -- (8) are related to this phase.
-If $E$ is a function call $h$, the machine first evaluates all of its arguments and then looks for a definition of $h$ in the program in the backchaining mode.
-This is encoded in the rule (5).
-In the backchaining mode (denoted by $bc(D_1,D,h,K)$), the machine tries to evaluate a function call $h$ by using the function definition in the program $D_1$.
-The rules (1) -- (4) describe these operations.
+Following the traditional approach for defining semantics \cite{Mil89jlp,KK07}, we will present the semantics of this language, essentially an interpreter for the language, as a set of rules in Definition 1.
+The evaluation strategy assumed by these rules is an eager evaluation.
+Note that execution alternates between two phases: the evaluation phase defined by \textit{eval} and the backchaining phase by \textit{bc}.

+In the evaluation phase, denoted by $\intp(D,E,K)$, the machine tries to evaluate an expression $E$ from the program $D$, a set of definitions, to get a value $K$.
+The rules (7) -- (10) are related to this phase.
+Note that these rules written in logic-programming style, \ie, $\intp(D,E,K)$ is true if the evaluation result of $E$ in $D$ is $K$.
+For instance, if $E$ is a function call $h$, the machine first evaluates all of its arguments and then looks for a definition of $h$ in the program in the backchaining mode (Rule 6).

+The rules (1) -- (5) describe the backchaining mode, denoted by $bc(D_1,D,h,K)$.
+In the backchaining mode, the machine tries to evaluate a function call $h$ by using the function definition in the program $D_1$.

 \begin{defn} Let $E$ be an expression and let $D$ be a program.
-Then the notion of evaluating $\lb D,E\rb$ to a value $K$ -- $\intp(D,E,K)$ -- is defined as follows:
+Then the notion of evaluating $\lb D,E\rb$ to a value $K$ --- $\intp(D,E,K)$ --- is defined as follows:

 \begin{numberedlist}

 \item $\bc(h(c_1,\ldots,c_n) = E, D, h(c_1,\ldots,c_n), K)$ \\ if $\intp(D, E, K)$. \% switch to evaluation mode.

 \item $\bc(D_1\land D_2,D,h(c_1,\ldots,c_n),K)$ \\ if $\bc(D_1,D,h(c_1,\ldots,c_n),K)$. \% look for $h$ in $D_1$